appwriters-dev/appwriters-dev/src/lib/posts/2024-02-15-flutter-gemini.md

 Gemini is a new generative AI model from Google that can generate images, text, and audio.
 It is trained on a diverse range of data, including text, images, and audio, and can generate high-quality content in a wide variety of styles.

-## Get the API key
-Start by visiting the [makersuite](https://makersuite.google.com/app/apikey).
-Click on the "Create API Key" button and follow the instructions to create a new API key.
-Once created, copy the API key, so that you can use it in your Flutter app.

 ## Install the Dart SDK

 In your Flutter project, add the following dependency to your `pubspec.yaml` file: